 SA public sector

 Public sector workers are not covered under the Long Service Leave Act 1987 (SA).
-Public sector employees have their long service leave entitlements defined through legislation and a Determination of the Commissioner for Public Sector Employment if:
+Public sector employees have their long service leave entitlements defined through legislation (external site) (external site) and a Determination of the Commissioner for Public Sector Employment (external site) (external site) if:

 - they are employed in the South Australian Public Service in an administrative unit or attached office, as defined by the Public Sector Act 2009

-- their employment has been declared by another Act or the Regulations.
+- their employment has been declared by another Act or the Regulations (external site) (external site).

 If in doubt, talk to your agency's human resources section.